xapian/xapian-docsprint/advanced/replication.rst

 this situation, so ends up attempting to read the old database which has been deleted.

-We intend to fix this issue in the Brass backend (currently under development by eliminating this hidden use of a stub database file).
+We intend to fix this issue in the Brass backend (currently under development) by eliminating this hidden use of a stub database file.

 Alternative approaches
 ======================